SuleimanFarah/sunpy/SOCIS-2019-Ayoob-Nazeem.md

 Articles on the above three approaches to the problem.
 Complete Test Cases for the 3 approaches, and start on SunPy Example Gallery Notebook.

 ### Week 7
-Work on unconventional approaches to this problem like **disentangled variational auto-encoders**, (figuring out ways solar flares can occur - here we are not merely checking for **correlation**, we are checking for **causality** to answer the validity of the scientific hypothesis this project is addressing.  - **Pull Request**
+Work on unconventional approaches to this problem like **disentangled variational auto-encoders** (Ref 2), (figuring out ways solar flares can occur - here we are not merely checking for **correlation**, we are checking for **causality** to answer the validity of the scientific hypothesis this project is addressing.  - **Pull Request**

 ### Week 8-9
 Compare and validate the Accuracy, Recall (not for auto-encoders) , Precision (not for auto-encoders)  and F1 score of all the tested models with the SDO images. - **Pull Request**